 Social Sciences Building, Room 401

 All courses, faculty listings, and curricular and degree requirements described herein are subject to change or deletion without notice.

-The graduate program in sociology at the University of California, San Diego is organized on the basis of programs of specialization in comparative and historical sociology, the sociology of culture, social inequalities, and science, technology, and medicine.
-It is designed to prepare students for two main goals: to contribute to the increase of knowledge about societies and thereby advance the discipline of sociology; and to teach sociology at the graduate and undergraduate levels.
-The majority of graduates from the program find teaching and research positions in colleges and universities, although some also work in non-academic research and social policy positions.
+The Department of Sociology at the University of California San Diego offers training in a wide range of theoretical and methodological approaches, from the humanistic to the computational.
+We have particular concentrations of expertise in the study of international migration; the sociology of science, knowledge, and medicine; political sociology and social movements; and the study of social inequalities.
+The department is particularly strong in international and comparative scholarship, with specialists using case studies from most regions of the world, including Europe, East Asia, Africa, Latin America, the Middle East, alongside the United States.
+It also pioneers a cultural approach to the study of social problems that spans many subfields by focusing on the process of meaning making and identity formation.
+Our program is designed to prepare students for two main goals: to contribute to the development of knowledge about societies and thereby advance the discipline of sociology; and to teach sociology at the graduate and undergraduate levels.
+The majority of graduates from the program find teaching and research positions in colleges and universities; many also work in nonacademic research and social policy positions.
 The department offers a course of study leading to the doctor of philosophy degree.
-While the master of arts degree is awarded as a step toward the completion of the PhD, applicants seeking only an MA degree are not accepted.
+It does not accept applicants seeking only an MA degree.

 The graduate programs in the University of California system work under the “normative time” standard.
 Normative time refers to the time period in which students, under normal circumstances, are expected to complete their requirements for the PhD degree.
 Each department establishes a normative time for its doctoral program, and for the Department of Sociology, as for most graduate programs in the university, it is six years.